 This isn’t too surprising: banking has always involved trying to predict market changes to make the best investments and gain a competitive advantage.
 Meanwhile, data analytics is all about trying to make predictions, too.
 Since banks and other financial institutions have access to our information—from market metrics to transaction data and detailed customer profiles—the two go nicely hand-in-hand.

 However, the sheer amount of big data collected by the finance industry poses a challenge.
 One of the biggest problems is how best to utilize all this unstructured data (i.e. data that are completely disorganized and lack a coherent model).
 Adding to the confusion is that banking is a wildly complex field in itself.
 It’s an industry rife with mergers, acquisitions, complex product offerings, and changing regulations.
 Tying this constantly shifting landscape together with big data requires much greater skills than one can expect from your standard data analyst.

-Enter financial data science.
 With talented experts at the helm, financial service providers can streamline complex processes and break down the silo culture that’s prevalent across the industry.
-Rather than simply collecting, mining, and making sense of data (like data analysts) financial data scientists are industry experts with specialist, in-depth domain knowledge.
+They don’t just carry out collecting, mining, and making sense of data, like data analysts do.

 2. What does a data scientist in finance do?

-Now we broadly understand how data science in the finance sector emerged (and why it’s so important), what are the day-to-day responsibilities of a financial data scientist?
-In reality, these can be extremely broad.
+The day-to-day responsibilities of a financial data scientist can be extremely broad.
 You’ll find many variations depending on the area they work in.
 These areas include: